MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 	- `latex2pydata.sty` missing.
 Did not have this issue with my conversions.
 My `minted.sty` file does not require the latex2pydata package.
 Working on it.

 # TODOs
+- [ ] Fix error 9 in "what can cause errors" section.
 - [ ] Add promo video of the tool, showing how it looks like to write a complete manuscript
 - [X] Add a toy-vault with the appropriate paths and folders --> adjust the paths in the code accordingly
 	- [ ] Add comments within the note for the user to learn interactively